bigscience-workshop/petals/README.md

 For macOS, you can *probably* run everything normally if you manage to install dependencies, but we do not guarantee this.

-### Basic functionality
+### Getting Started

-This is a toy example running on a local machine without GPU with a small bloom model.
+This is a toy example running on a local machine without GPU and with a tiny model.
 For a more detailed instruction with larger models, see ["Launch your own swarm"](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm).

 First, run a couple of servers, each in a separate shell.
 First server runs like this